jorahty/cognize/README.md

 - **Trunk-Based Development**: Adopt trunk-based development:
   - **No Branching**: Work directly on the main branch to avoid complex merge conflicts.
   - **Pull Before Push**: Always pull the latest changes before pushing your code.
   - **Atomic Commits**: Make small, focused commits for each task.
 Every commit should be the smallest incremental change possible.
-Never do multiple tasks in one commit.
+Avoid doing multiple tasks in a single commit.

 ## Tech Stack